vadeg/github-app-token-action/README.md

-# Get GitHub Application Token action
+# GitHub Application Token Action

 The GitHub Action which provides a token of an installed GitHub application.
 The token can be used later to perform operations using [GitHub API](https://docs.github.com/en/rest).